Public Health offers two types of workshops to help people manage their chronic diseases more effectively:

 The program does not conflict with existing programs or treatment.
 In fact, the classes enhance those provided through accredited programs often provided in hospital settings.
 Treatment is not altered.
 For medical questions, participants are referred to their physicians.
 If the content of the course conflicts with instructions they receive elsewhere, they are advised to follow their physicians’ orders and discuss discrepancies with the doctor.

 Please contact us if you have diabetes or another chronic condition and/or if you know someone who may benefit from attending a workshop.
 Additionally, you may consider becoming a lay trainer if you are interested in helping other people with chronic diseases improve their quality of life.
-Please call the Diabetes and Heart Disease Prevention and Control Program for more information.
+If you would like to host a Chronic Disease Self-Management Program at your site or become a lay leader, please call the Diabetes and Heart Disease Prevention and Control Program for more information.